jwharm/java-gi/website/docs/register.md

 }
 ```

-This constructor must exist in all Java-GI proxy classes.
+This constructor should exist in all Java-GI proxy classes.
 It enables a Java class to be instantiated automatically for new instances returned from native function calls.

 If your application is module-based, you must export your package to the `org.gnome.gobject` module in your `module-info.java` file, to allow the reflection to work: